Acupuncture: What is it?

 How does Acupuncture work?

-Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
-As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
-It was applied to precisely placed points on the body that had the most energy.
+Traditional Eastern perspectives view the body and diseases as an obstruction or imbalance in the flow of energy.
+Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
+This done by locating precisely the points on the body where the energy flowed closest to the surface.
 Manipulation of these points allowed the energy to move more easily again, bringing a new lease of life back to the area or affected system, thus encouraging the diseased area or system to recover and regain its normal function.

 Book Your Appointment With An Experienced Acupuncturist